mesosphere-backup/cassandra-kairosdb-tutorial/README.md

 ![KairosDB UI](img/KairosDB-UI.png)

 Even now, without any data ingested from GitHub, you can toy around with the internal metrics available.
-Also, if you're interested in the internals of KairosDB on DCOS, check out the [manual launch notes](manual-launch.md).
+Also, if you're interested in the internals of KairosDB on DC/OS, check out the [manual launch notes](manual-launch.md).

 ### Launching Grafana